Long Path

 The Long Path is a 357 mi long-distance hiking trail beginning in New York City, at the West 175th Street subway station near the George Washington Bridge and ending at Altamont, New York, in the Albany area.
 While not yet a continuous trail, relying on road walks in some areas, it nevertheless takes in many of the popular hiking attractions west of the Hudson River, such as the New Jersey Palisades, Harriman State Park, the Shawangunk Ridge and the Catskill Mountains.
 It offers hikers a diversity of environments to pass through, from suburbia and sea-level salt marshes along the Hudson to wilderness and boreal forest on Catskill summits 4000 ft in elevation.

 When conceived in the 1930s, it was to be the antithesis of a hiking trail, with neither a designated route nor blazes, simply a list of points of interest hikers could find their own routes to.
 However, increasing development after World War II in Orange and Rockland counties made that less workable, and it was revived in the 1960s as a standard trail.
-Plans call for it to be extended through the Adirondacks to the Canada–US border.
+Work to extend the trail into the Adirondacks is currently underway.